Underwatering Haworthia

 - 3

-Watch the outer leaves specifically over the next one to two waterings, since they typically plump back up first while the newest inner leaves take a little longer to show recovery.
+Watch the outer leaves specifically over the next one to two waterings, since they typically plump back up first while the newest inner leaves take a little longer to show visible recovery.

 - 4